geosolutions-it/MapStore2/README.md

 ## Professional Support

 MapStore is being developed by <a href="http://www.geosolutionsgroup.com/" target="_blank">GeoSolutions</a> hence you can talk to us for professional support.
 Anyway the project is a real Open Source project hence you can contribute to it (see section below).
+If you have expertise with MapStore and if you want to be included in the list of commercial providers, please write to info@geosolutionsgroup.com.

 ## Communication